franfif/algoinvest-trade/README.md

 - have three columns respectively named 'share', 'price', and 'profit' with each share's name, price and profit in the rows below.

 ## Brute-force solution
-The brute-force solution uses the itertools module to get all the possible combinations of shares.
+The brute-force solution uses the itertools module to get all the possible combinations of shares. <br>
-It then looks over each of them, excluding the combinations too expensive to be bought, and compare their actual profit over two years.
+It then looks over each of them, excluding the combinations too expensive to be bought, and compare their actual profit over two years.<br>
 The 5 best combinations are picked out and provided to the user.

-This solution has an exponential time complexity of O(2<sup>n</sup>), which makes it not usable for a large number of shares.
+This solution has an exponential time complexity of O(2<sup>n</sup>), which makes it not usable for a large number of shares.<br>
 Space complexity is linear: O(n).

 ## Optimized solution
 The optimized solution orders the shares by their profit percentage, then proceeds to buy the shares in order from the biggest profit percentage, until there is not enough money left to buy any more share.

-This solution has a similar space complexity than the brute-force solution (linear space complexity, O(n)).
+This solution has a similar space complexity than the brute-force solution (linear space complexity, O(n)). <br>
 It is much faster than the brute-force solution, with a linearithmic time complexity of O(n log n).

 However, this solution only looks for one combination, based on the ordered list of available shares and the cost of each share.